I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-drawprimitive2.md

 <p><b>DrawPrimitive2</b> returns S_OK or an appropriate error result if the primitive is not successfully drawn.</p>

 ## -remarks
 <p>Stream zero contains transform vertices and is the only stream that should be accessed. </p>

-<p>Stream zero contains transform vertices and is the only stream that should be accessed. </p>

 ## -requirements